PSHE and RSE

 By the end of Key Stage Two, all children are fully immersed and understand the importance of PSHE and British Values and the effects it can have on life in and out of school.

 PSHE is assessed by the children’s learning outcomes in comparison with the National Curriculum and ‘Jigsaw’ outcomes.
 We also use our knowledge, skills and understanding framework throughout all age groups.
 Termly, learning books are reviewed and evidence is collected to ensure children are receiving a full PSHE curriculum and are achieving a wide variety of skills in these areas.

-Our school follows the Jigsaw Scheme of work, for more information on this scheme please follow the link below:
+For more information on this scheme please follow the link below:

 Please find our PSHE Overview for the academic year 2020-2021 attached below.
 Each of the core themes are covered through "puzzle pieces" in each unit of work.
 Children are able to discuss their ideas and reason in a safe and secure environment.